-NOTE 4 DONATED SERVICES
+NOTE 5 DONATED SERVICES

 Donated services are recognized at fair value if the services received (a) create or enhance long-lived assets or (b) require specialized skills, are provided by individuals possessing those skills and would typically need to be purchased if not provided by donations.
-Donated services meeting these criteria totaled \$19,800 and \$27,562 for the years ended December 31, 2016 and 2015, respectively.
+Donated services meeting these criteria totaled \$14,777 and \$19,800 for the years ended December 31, 2017 and 2016, respectively.

-The Organization also received donated services from unpaid volunteers at HopeDay program of events throughout the years ended December 31, 2016 and 2015.
-No amounts have been recognized in the statements of activities and change in net assets because the criteria for recognition have not been satisfied.
+The Organization also received donated services from unpaid volunteers at HopeDay program of events throughout the years ended December 31, 2017 and 2016.
+No amounts have been recognized in the statements of activities because the criteria for recognition have not been satisfied.

-NOTE 5 RELATED PARTY TRANSACTION
+NOTE 6 RELATED PARTY TRANSACTION